Shivanirudh/GraphicsMultimediaLab/README.md

   ```
   make all
   ```
-  This generates the output file by the name `ex`.
+  This generates the output file with the name `ex`.
   * Check output with the command:
   ```
   ./ex